 MILILANI TRASK: Hawaii is the state in the union that has the greatest number of extinct species and threatened species.
-When Cook sailed in, there were one million kanaka maoli in the archipelago.
-Today, there are still one million people, but we are about 12% of those who occupy our lands.
+When Cook sailed in, there were 1 million kanaka maoli in the archipelago.
+Today, there are still 1 million people, but we are about 12 percent of those who occupy our lands.

-The report found the following, that the major impacts of globalization in the Pacific were, number one, rapid increase in extreme poverty; and number two, destabilization of governments.
+The report found the following, that the major impacts of globalization in the Pacific were, number one, rapid increase in extreme poverty, and, number two, destabilization of governments.
 After decades of failed economic development and stagnant private investment, we see now the rapid rise of extreme poverty in the Pacific.
-40% of the peoples of Vanuatu live in poverty.
-48% in Samoa.
-Over 50% in Kiribati.
-"The Island of Hope" documented that the primary cause of poverty in the Pacific relates to globalization, and that this rise in poverty is interlinked with the adoption by national governments of liberal policies promoting investment and competition, and this has operated to the detriment of social services, including health, education, housing, and social welfare.
+Forty percent of the peoples of Vanuatu live in poverty, 48 percent in Samoa, over 50 percent in Kiribati.
+“The Island of Hope” documented that the primary cause of poverty in the Pacific relates to globalization, and that this rise in poverty is interlinked with the adoption by national governments of liberal policies promoting investment and competition, and this has operated to the detriment of social services, including health, education, housing and social welfare.

-With regards to the impact on the political stability of Pacific Basin nations, the report found that within the last fifteen years, the Pacific region has attracted increasing international attention and is now on the world map of political and economic trouble spots.
-When we look at the destabilization and the constitutional crisis in Fiji, where we have now had three coup d’etats, in the Solomon Islands, we see that the governments of the Pacific are falling apart because of the onslaught of transnational corporations and globalization.
+With regards to the impact on the political stability of Pacific Basin nations, the report found that within the last 15 years, the Pacific region has attracted increasing international attention and is now on the world map of political and economic trouble spots.
+When we look at the destabilization and the constitutional crisis in Fiji, where we have now had three coups d’états, in the Solomon Islands, we see that the governments of the Pacific are falling apart because of the onslaught of transnational corporations and globalization.

 With regards to ecological impact, the report found that the Pacific region has more rare and endangered threatened species per capita than anywhere else in the world.
 The marine environment, the Pacific comprises an enormous and largely unexplored resource.
 In the Pacific, we have the most extensive and diverse reefs that remain in the world, the largest tuna fishery, the deepest ocean trenches, and the healthiest remaining populations of many species that are now globally threatened, including the kohola, the whales, the honu, the turtles, and the dugong and saltwater crocs.
 The report of the church has verified that in the Pacific high islands, we still support large areas of intact rain forest, and we are the home of many unique species and communities of plants and life forms that are found nowhere else in the world.